highcharts/github.highcharts.com/README.md

 #### assets
 Contains assets like CSS, images, etc.

-#### node_modules
-Where the Node modules are installed.

-Important: Shall not be committed to Github, nor deployed.

 #### source
 Where the source files of the Download Builder is located.